insideout10/wordlift-docs/docs/faq.rst

 How can I search for the equivalent entity in the web of data?
 _____________
-A published datasets like the knowledge graph that users create with WordLift shall link to other existing datasets. `Tim Berners Lee <https://wordlift.io/blog/en/entity/tim-berners-lee/>`_ in his "Linked Data" note of 2006 outlined 4 principles of `linked data <https://wordlift.io/blog/en/entity/linked-data/>`_
+A published datasets like the knowledge graph that users create with WordLift shall link to other existing datasets using the OWL `owl:sameAs` property.
+This property creates an equivalence class between two nodes of an RDF graph. `Tim Berners Lee <https://wordlift.io/blog/en/entity/tim-berners-lee/>`_ in his "Linked Data" note of 2006 outlined 4 principles of `linked data <https://wordlift.io/blog/en/entity/linked-data/>`_

 1. Use URIs to name (identify) things.
 2. Use HTTP URIs so that these things can be looked up (interpreted, "dereferenced").
 3. Provide useful information about what a name identifies when it's looked up, using open standards such as RDF, SPARQL, etc.
 4. Refer to other things using their HTTP URI-based names when publishing data on the Web.

 Specifically the 4th linked data principle is meant to ensure a Web of data and not just a set of unconnected data islands.
-WordLift during the analysis automatically interlinks detected entities with various datasets (DBpedia, Yago, Freebase etc.) but what if you're creating a new entity from scratch?
-How can we find  an equivalent resource for a newly created entity on the Web of linked data?
+WordLift during the analysis automatically interlinks detected entities with various datasets (DBpedia, Yago, Freebase etc.) but what if we are creating a new entity from scratch?
+How can we find an equivalent resource in the Web of linked data?

-There are basically three ways of doing it in such a way that semantic search engienes like Google, Bing and Yandex can benefit from:
+There are basically three ways of doing it without writing a complicated SPARQL query.
+The goal is to provide an information that can be understood by semantic search engienes like Google, Bing and Yandex:

-1. ask Google a query by adding "site:dbpedia.org" to the name of the entity (ie "*site:dbpedia.org apache marmotta*").
-Google will provide a list of results, chose the URL that start with *dbpedia.org/page/* (ie *dbpedia.org/page/Apache_Marmotta*), replace */page/* with */resource/* and you have the `sameAs` link to be added to your entity
+1. **ask Google Search** a query by adding "site:dbpedia.org" to the name of the entity (ie "*site:dbpedia.org apache marmotta*").
+Google will provide a list of results, chose the URL that start with *dbpedia.org/page/* (ie *dbpedia.org/page/Apache_Marmotta*), replace */page/* with */resource/* and you will have the `sameAs` link to be added to your entity;

-2. look for the entity in Wikidata by using the search bar on the `wikidata.org <https://wikidata.org>`_ website.
+2. **look for the entity in Wikidata by using the search bar on the `wikidata.org <https://wikidata.org>`_ website.
 The search bar is on the top right corner.
-The URL for the equivalent entity of Apache Marmotta in Wikidata is `https://www.wikidata.org/wiki/Q16928009`
+The URL for the equivalent entity of Apache Marmotta in Wikidata is *https://www.wikidata.org/wiki/Q16928009*

-3. use the Google Knowledge Graph Search (here is `a link <https://developers.google.com/knowledge-graph/>`_ to the documentation by Google).
+3. **use the Google Knowledge Graph Search API** (here is `a link <https://developers.google.com/knowledge-graph/>`_ to the documentation by Google).
 You will need an API Key from Google.
-Using your personal API key you will be able to search the Google Knowledge Graph by using a simple HTTP request.
+Using your personal API key you will be able to search the Google Knowledge Graph with simple HTTP request.
 Here is an example `https://kgsearch.googleapis.com/v1/entities:search?query=andrea+volpini&key=API_KEY&limit=1&indent=True` (simply replace API_KEY with your own API Key).
-The API responds with a JSON-LD and you will need to look for the `machine id` located under ``itemListElement` > `result` > `@id`.
-This should be something like `kg:/m/0djtw2h` now take the id and rewrite it by adding *http://rdf.freebase.com/ns/* and by replacing `/m/` with `/m.` see here: *http://rdf.freebase.com/ns/m.0ndhxqz* - while Freebase no longer exists the `machine id` remains valid and we prefer to add as `sameAs` a link to a RDF resource just like dbpedia does.
+The API responds with a JSON-LD; look for the `machine id` that is located under `itemListElement` > `result` > `@id`.
+This should be something like `kg:/m/0djtw2h` now take the id and rewrite it by adding *http://rdf.freebase.com/ns/* than replace `/m/` with `/m.` and you should have something like: *http://rdf.freebase.com/ns/m.0ndhxqz* - while Freebase no longer exists the `machine id` remains valid and we prefer to have such a link for the `owl:sameAs`.
+This link points to a RDF resource and this is how DBpedia still reference entities in Freebase.

 What factors determine Wordlift's rating of an entity?